By Ryan Cox

 Do Your Research

 Moving without carrying out some reconnaissance could lead to you living in a city that doesn't fit your lifestyle.
-Carrying out some simple checks will ensure you end up in a place you love.
+Conducting some simple checks will ensure you end up in a place you love.

 • The demography: Does it match what you are looking for - are you looking for a retirement community, a young population, or both?